 The final word goes to Mehdi Hasan who, elsewhere in today’s Guardian, writes “Ministers are keen to discuss welfare and worklessness but have little to say about the chief cause of poverty: low pay.”

 I am grateful to Graeme Cooke, Declan Gaffney, and Nicola Smith for their help with this piece.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.